 Analysis of Variance (ANOVA) is a parametric statistical technique used to compare datasets.
 This technique was invented by R.A.
 Fisher, and is thus often referred to as Fisher’s ANOVA, as well.
 It is similar in application to techniques such as t-test and z-test, in that it is used to compare means and the relative variance between them.
 However, analysis of variance (ANOVA) is best applied where more than 2 populations or samples are meant to be compared.

-Statistics Solutions is the country's leader in Analysis of Variance (ANOVA) and dissertation statistics.
-Contact Statistics Solutions today for a free 30-minute consultation.
+Statistics Solutions is the country’s leader in Analysis of Variance (ANOVA) and dissertation statistics.
+Use the calendar below to schedule a free 30-minute consultation.

 The use of this parametric statistical technique involves certain key assumptions, including the following:

 1. Independence of case: Independence of case assumption means that the case of the dependent variable should be independent or the sample should be selected randomly.
 There should not be any pattern in the selection of the sample.